What to see in Dax

 The Dax bullring

 Built in 1913 by architect Pomade, the Dax bullring is one of the largest in the Landes region.
-The Andalusian style is reminiscent of the great plazas of southern Spain(Seville, Cordoba, Granada…).
-The arena welcomes up to 8,000 spectators for bullfights, Landes races and other traditional bullfighting games.
+The Andalusian style here evokes the great plazas of southern Spain(Seville, Cordoba, Granada…).
+The arenas welcome up to 8,000 spectators to watch bullfights, Landes races and other traditional bullfighting games.

-The bullring is open to visitors all year round.
-This is an opportunity to discover the bullfighters’ route “backstage”, the patio of the caballos or the chapel where the bullfighters meditate before entering the ring.
-Further on, the Toro statues echo the Dax bullring and bullfighting, a tradition that has been firmly rooted in Dax for centuries.
+The bullring can be visited all year round.
+A chance to discover the bullfighters’ route “backstage”, the caballos’ patio and the chapel where they meditate before entering the ring.
+Further on, the Toro statues echo the Dax bullring and the tradition of bullfighting, which has been rooted in Dax for centuries.

 La Fontaine Chaude: symbol of the spa town